sweet potatoes, yellow onion, bacon, kale, eggs, goat cheese, rosemary, thyme, pumpkin spice blend, brown sugar, butter, olive oil

 Peel and cut sweet potatoes into ½-inch cubes.

 Spread cubes over a parchment-paper-lined baking pan.
-Drizzle with olive oil and then sprinkle with 1 ½ tablspoons Pumpkin Spice Blend, salt, and pepper.
+Drizzle with olive oil and then add salt and pepper and pumpkin spice.
 Use hands to incorporate all ingredients so each cube is evenly covered.
 Place 2 sprigs each of thyme and rosemary on baking sheet.

 Bake for around 30 mins or until lightly browned.